Macledium

-Macledium is a genus of flowering plants in the daisy family.
+Macledium is a genus of flowering plants in the family Asteraceae.
 Both Macledium and Dicoma are distributed largely in tropical and southern Africa.
 Macledium is distinguished from genus Dicoma by a large number of characters relating to morphology and anatomy of phyllaries, corolla, anthers, style, cypsela and testa.

+Species

+As of April 2023, Plants of the World Online accepted the following species: